Lebkuchen is another food closely associated with Christmas in Austria.

 What is Lebkuchen?

-Most dictionaries translate the word as “gingerbread”, but that’s not really accurate.
+Most dictionaries translate Lebkuchen as “gingerbread”, but that’s not quite right.
 “Gingerbread-like”, perhaps.
-Lebkuchen is a rich, dry, soft biscuit pastry that traditionally uses a lot of honey and spices.
+Consider it a rich, dry, soft biscuit pastry that traditionally uses plenty of honey and spices.

 The “Lebkuchen spice mix” in our kitchen cupboard, for example, consists of cinnamon, nutmeg, coriander, ginger, fennel, cloves, allspice, aniseed, and cardamom.

-If you want to get a quick (and cheap) idea of the taste, pop into any supermarket for the mass-produced variety.
+For a quick (and cheap) idea of the taste, pop into any supermarket for the mass-produced biscuit-shaped variety.
 Alternatively, look out for the handmade and specialty Lebkuchen in family bakeries or on market stands.

-The biscuits come in all sorts of shapes and sizes, but the commonest is the raised, round form (as in the photo above).
-They can be plain, garnished with nuts or dried fruits, or smothered in a chocolate couverture.
+The biscuits come in all sorts of shapes and sizes, but the commonest is the raised, round form (as in the photo earlier).
+Common varieties are plain, garnished with nuts or dried fruits, or smothered in a chocolate couverture.

 Lebkuchen hearts

-If you’re browsing one of Vienna’s Christmas markets, look out for the large Lebkuchen hearts, often decorated with icing and bearing messages like “World’s Best Granny”.
+If you’re visiting one of Vienna’s Christmas markets, look out for the large Lebkuchen hearts, often decorated with icing and bearing messages like “World’s Best Granny”.

 The pastry is harder, so these hearts have a better-than-average chance of surviving the lottery of baggage handling if you want to take some home with you as a gift.

 The Austrian equivalent of the gingerbread house also uses this robust Lebkuchen variety.
-If you’re lucky, you might see a house on display at a market: one of the stands at the Christkindlmarkt, for example, often has one.
+With luck, you might see a house on display at a market: one of the stands at the Christkindlmarkt, for example, often has one.